bennylynch/banksy/README.md

 going to require a bit more work...

 So ... we can get the url for the image from the img element, the year from the 'blurb' paragraph, and the lat/long from the google maps href.
 The HtmlProvider exposes some 'DOM' style functions, such as Descendants (accepts an element name parameter), and CssSelect ( which accepts jQuery style selectors).
-The first thing to do, is fish out the P elements, inside the main <div class="blog_c">
+The first thing to do, then, is fish out the P elements, inside the main \<div class="blog_c"\>
 ```fsharp
 let els = a.Html.CssSelect(".blog_c").[0].Descendants("P")
 ```